Prof HO Teck Hua

 Tsuhan Chen is the Chief Scientist for AI Singapore and is responsible for AI Singapore’s fundamental research into artificial intelligence.

-He is also currently the Dean of the College of Engineering, and the Cheng Tsang Man Chair Professor at the Nanyang Technological University, Singapore.
+He was formerly the Dean of the College of Engineering, and the Cheng Tsang Man Chair Professor at the Nanyang Technological University, Singapore.
 Prior to that, he was the David E. Burr Professor of Engineering at Cornell University in Ithaca, New York, and served as the Director of the School of Electrical and Computer Engineering from 2009 to 2013.
 During his time at Cornell, Tsuhan promoted the School to a top ranking position, and launched several initiatives to encourage innovation and to promote research and teaching excellence.
 He increased the School’s funding level and enrollment, and developed a strategic plan to identify technical areas for future growth.

 He also directed the Advanced Multimedia Processing Laboratory, with research activities in the interdisciplinary field of visual computing, which includes: computer vision, pattern recognition, machine learning, and image processing.